-Goodmania luteola occurs in the Eastern Sierra of S Mono County and N Inyo County, and is also found in the W Mojave Desert and San Joaquin Valley.
+Goodmania luteola occurs in the Eastern Sierra of S Mono County and N Inyo County and is also found in the W Mojave Desert and San Joaquin Valley.
 The Inyo County records are concentrated around Klondike Lake, north of Big Pine and the south end of Fish Slough.
 This is an annual herb, stems prostrate and spreading to about 5-15cm wide.
 Leaves are cauline, blade round, 2-7mm with petioles 2-4cm long.
 Flowers are in clusters along long flowering stems, the clusters are subtended by ovate, spine-tipped bracts, flowers 9-15mm across, perianth with 6 yellow lobes.
-Fruit single seed, light-brown, 1-1.2mm, glabrous, curved.
+Fruit single seed, light-brown, 1-1.2mm, glabrous, curved, likely dispersed by wind and seed eating birds.

-This species has been documented beginning in 1995 at a few Calochortus rare plant locations in spring and while surveying Owens Valley Vegetation conditions in summer and it's noted as present or absent along with the phenology.
-In 2022 G. luteola was documented at one location while surveying for other rare plants.
-In all locations the species is found in alkali meadows with a moderate amount of cover and desert or alkali sink habitats, and it has been found in three locations associated with Calochortus excavatus locations.
+This species has been documented beginning in 1995 at a few Calochortus rare plant locations in spring and while surveying OVVC in summer and it's noted as present or absent along with the phenology.

+In 2023 G. luteola was documented at 2 locations while surveying other rare plants.
+In all locations the species is found in alkali meadows with a moderate amount of cover in desert or alkali sink habitats, and it has been found in three locations associated with Calochortus excavatus locations.
 For all locations the populations appear to be stable.
 Plants when found are only documented as associated species during rare plant surveys, and as vegetation cover during summer vegetation surveys.